AhsanulHasan16/Laravel-mail-notification-system/README.md

 ### Database Optimization
 - Indexed the country and postcode field of the address JSON using virtual columns.
+- This is really necessary when there are as many as 20 lac rows and these fields have to be accessed daily.

 ## Installation
 - Clone the repo then run: